 - Cumulative grade point average of no less than 2.75 on 4.00 scale.

-- 500-word statement of intent that must discuss aesthetic interests, cite historical and contemporary influences on the work, and indicate career goals.
+- A 500-word statement of intent that must discuss aesthetic interests, cite historical and contemporary influences on the work and indicate career goals.

 - Resume documenting the chronology of all educational and work experience, including art experience, teaching experience, grants, honors, awards, exhibitions, and publications.